-A member of the ginger family, cardamom has been used in medicine, perfumery, and as a flavoring in food and drink for thousands of years.
-It’s extremely tenacious aroma is spicy-sweet, warming, fresh, penetrating, and stimulating with woodsy and balsamic undertones that play on the senses and uplift the heart.
+Cardamom essential oil is an excellent ally to have in your home for a myriad of reasons.
+A member of the ginger family, cardamom has been used in medicine, perfumery, and as a flavoring agent in food and drink for thousands of years.
+Its extremely tenacious aroma is spicy-sweet, warming, fresh, penetrating, and stimulating, with woodsy and balsamic undertones that play on the senses and uplift the heart.
+If you haven’t tried cardamom essential oil, you’re missing out – a lot!

-The Benefits and Properties of cardamom Essential Oil
+The Benefits and Properties of Cardamom Essential Oil

 Botanical Name